 “How can knowledge be responsibly applied to consequential problems?
 How can it be helpful to individuals as well as institutions?”
 These are the questions, according to the Carnegie Foundation for the Advancement of Teaching, that animate those who engage in the “scholarship of practice.”
 Ann Olivarius has tried throughout her career to be worthy of that description.

 She started early.
-Her parents thought she should alternate between attending a local college one semester, then making the money to pay for it the next semester; instead she got herself into Yale and worked two jobs to help pay her way.
+Her parents thought she should alternate between attending a local college one semester, then making the money necessary to pay for it the next semester; instead she got herself into Yale and worked two jobs to help pay her way, along with generous help from her grandparents.
 Because she was a campus activist and co-founded the Yale Undergraduate Women’s Caucus, the Yale Corporation asked her to chair a study report on the Status of Women at the university, in advance of the tenth anniversary of their admission.
 The Report was wide-ranging and inventive.
 It included testimonies from dozens of students and faculty, some humorous, some deeply serious, providing a comprehensive portrait of how women were faring in a place that had excluded them for 260 years.
 It was a deft combination of reporting, scholarship and advocacy.

 Olivarius followed up the Report by requesting Yale officials to formulate a simple grievance procedure and central repository for complaints about sexual harassment and violence.
 They appeared sympathetic, but in fact tried to run out the clock before she graduated, making repeated promises on which they reneged.
 Ultimately they said they would be defending the male professors.
 Olivarius then organised several undergraduates and one male professor to file a lawsuit against the University.
 That required courage and caused controversy; the deputy head of the Yale PR department briefed journalists off the record that she was about to flunk out (she graduated with highest honors) and was a lesbian (in those days considered a terrible insult).
 The lawsuit reflected the best kind of legal scholarship, identifying a place where the law’s protections might practically be expanded in a way others had not yet perceived.
 Olivarius, working with the legal theorist Catharine A. MacKinnon and trial attorneys Anne Simon and Kent Harvey, devised a novel legal argument based on Title IX, which was part of the Education Amendments of 1972 to the US civil rights statutes.
 Title IX bars discrimination by any school that receives government funds.
 Olivarius and her colleagues argued that Yale, by failing to have any procedures to handle complaints of sexual harassment and assault, violated Title IX by effectively discriminating against (mostly) women on the basis of gender.
 It was the first time that anybody had used Title IX to challenge the failure of a university to protect against gender-based violence.
 That case, Alexander v.
 Yale, set precedent because the courts held that for a University to have no system for handling sexual harassment constituted sex discrimination, and was therefore illegal.
 Yale ultimately created a Sexual Harassment Grievance Board.
 In the years since, virtually every other institution of higher education in the United States, and now many in the UK and around the world, has done something similar.